apache/directory-project/README.txt

    issue a mvn eclipse:eclipse or a mvn idea:idea respectively in the trunk.
 For subproject IDE descriptor generation cd into
    <subproject-prefix>-build and issue one of these commands.
+ o If a project does not have subprojects list asn1 then just cd into it and issue mvn package or mvn install.

 Conventions
 -----------